 built far out in west Mayo nearly 40 miles from Ballina, the largest nearby

-town.
+town, on the outskirts of Belmullet, a small town.
 The brainchild of the Mangan brothers

 from Doohoma who had spent sixteen years in England working in the construction

 land which was to originally include a hotel as well (which was never built).

 Construction started in late 1970 and the ballroom was completed early the

 following year.
 With a 4,000 square ft seating area and 2,600 sq ft maple dance

 floor it was not the biggest ballroom in the West (a little over half the size

 of nearby Pontoon), but given its location, it drew great crowds from across